 With a product designed to produce clean, renewable energy for decades, solar panel recycling probably isn’t the first thing you think about when putting in a new power system.
 But eventually, someone will need to decide what to do with old solar panels that have slowly degraded over time.
 And adding to the growing pile of other discarded electronic devices (e-waste) seems an ignoble end for such a green product.

-A recent article reprinted by Solar Power World says there’s a better choice that can help the environment while also creating financial benefits.
-According to the piece, photovoltaic (PV) recycling has the potential to keep an estimated 78 million tons of e-waste out of landfills worldwide while also becoming a $15 billion industry by 2050.
+An article reprinted by Solar Power World says there’s a better choice that can help the environment, while also creating financial benefits.
+According to the piece, photovoltaic recycling (also known as PV recycling) has the potential to keep an estimated 78 million tons of e-waste out of landfills worldwide, while also becoming a $15 billion industry by 2050.

 From the article: